monpeco/cs_tutorial/module8/module8.md

 |CopyTo	|Copies the items in the collection to an array.|
 |Remove	|Removes a specific object from the collection.|

-The ICollection<T> interface defines the following properties:
+The ICollection&lt;T&gt; interface defines the following properties:

 |Name	|Description|
 |-------|-------|
 |Count	|Gets the number of items in the collection.|
 |IsReadOnly	|Indicates whether the collection is read-only.|

-###The IList<T> Interface
+###The IList&lt;T&gt; Interface
-The IList<T> interface defines the core functionality for generic list classes.
+The IList&lt;T&gt; interface defines the core functionality for generic list classes.
 You should implement this interface if you are defining a linear collection of single values.
-In addition to the members it inherits from ICollection<T>, the IList<T> interface defines methods and properties that enable you to use indexers to work with the items in the collection.
+In addition to the members it inherits from ICollection&lt;T&gt;, the IList&lt;T&gt; interface defines methods and properties that enable you to use indexers to work with the items in the collection.
 For example, if you create a list named myList, you can use myList[0] to access the first item in the collection.

-The IList<T> interface defines the following methods:
+The IList&lt;T&gt; interface defines the following methods:

 | Name | Description |
 | --- | --- |
 | Insert | Inserts an item into the collection at the specified index. |
 | RemoveAt | Removes the item at the specified index from the collection. |

-The IList<T> interface defines the following properties:
+The IList&lt;T&gt; interface defines the following properties:

 | Name | Description |
 | --- | --- |
 |IndexOf | Determines the position of a specified item in the collection. |

-###The IDictionary<TKey, TValue> Interface
+###The IDictionary&lt;TKey, TValue&gt; Interface
-The IDictionary<TKey, TValue> interface defines the core functionality for generic dictionary classes.
+The IDictionary&lt;TKey, TValue&gt; interface defines the core functionality for generic dictionary classes.
 You should implement this interface if you are defining a collection of key-value pairs.
-In addition to the members it inherits from ICollection<T>, the IDictionary<T> interface defines methods and properties that are specific to working with key-value pairs.
+In addition to the members it inherits from ICollection&lt;T&gt;, the IDictionary&lt;T&gt; interface defines methods and properties that are specific to working with key-value pairs.
-The IDictionary<TKey, TValue> interface defines the following methods:
+The IDictionary&lt;TKey, TValue&gt; interface defines the following methods:
 | Name | Description |
 | --- | --- |
 |Add | Adds an item with the specified key and value to the collection. |